coinvent/coinvent/architecture.md

 Parameters:

- - blend_diagram: A Partial Blend Diagram
+ - blend_diagram: A Blend Diagram in Progress
  - cursor: {?url} For requesting follow-on results.

 Response-cargo: A weakened blend diagram